Powers of Attorney Act definition

 Examples of Powers of Attorney Act in a sentence

-• The General Partner may require, in connection with any subscription for, or assignment of, LP Units that the form of subscription or assignment, if any, be accompanied by the explanatory notes set out in the Powers of Attorney Act (Alberta) and a certificate of legal advice signed by a lawyer who is not the attorney or the attorney's spouse.
+• The Partnership GP may require, in connection with the subscription for, or any transfer of, Units, that the subscription agreement or other instrument, if any, be accompanied by the explanatory notes set out in the Powers of Attorney Act (Alberta) and a certificate of legal advice signed by a lawyer who is not the attorney or the attorney’s spouse, or that the execution of the subscription agreement or other instrument be witnessed as required by The Powers of Attorney Act (Manitoba).

 Related to Powers of Attorney Act